DayuanTan/CMSC684wsn/README.md

 ## BlinkToRadio

-It implements the function to transmit and receive a simple message between motes.
+It implements the function to transmit and receive simple-structure messages between motes.

 There are only two elements in the message, node_id and the number value of that node's counter.